Laimonas-Mikalauskas/Software-and-games-portfolio/README.md

 Overview

 Conway's Game Of Life ia cellular automaton zero-player simulation where cells live, die and reproduce based on neighboring cells.
-This project implements the simulation with real-time visualisation, emphasizing algorithmic thinking, grid-baswdstate management and object-oriented programming principles.
+This project implements the simulation with real-time visualisation, emphasizing algorithmic thinking, grid-based state management and object-oriented programming principles.

 Problem